sepiariver/cssSweet/core/components/cssSweet/docs/readme.txt

 - Author MODX "themes" that are customizable by the end user.
-- Use other MODX tags & placeholders in your CSS - limitless possibilities, "dynamic CSS" without performance penalty, because the plugin writes the static CSS file on the Manager Clear Cache action.
+- Use other MODX tags & placeholders in your CSS - limitless possibilities, "dynamic CSS" without performance penalty, because the plugin writes the static CSS file on the Manager Clear Cache and Chunk Save actions, not per request.